 Sweatband for your BTE Hearing Aid

 It’s not a proper workout if you don’t sweat!
-Naturally, sweat and moisture are your worst enemies here.
+Sweat and moisture are your worst enemies here.

 We recommend getting in hearing aid sweatbands to capture your sweat before it reaches your hearing aid.
 They’re easy to wash—just hand wash them or put them in a mesh pouch with your other laundry in the washing machine—and are a worthwhile investment to protect your hearing aids.